prince-practice-500/Configure_ssh_key/README.md

 And then and give any title and then in next dabba -> just paste your ssh key that you copied.

+then you can clone your project using ssh-keys